 360-reviews provide a number of benefits, three in particular.

-It's vital for 360s to be conducted in a way which protects the anonymity of those who make input.
-That is, the feedback to the person being reviewed must mask who may have offered a certain comment or evaluation.
+It's vital for 360-degree reviews to be conducted in such a way that the anonymity of those making input is protected.
+That is, the feedback to the person being reviewed must mask the specific identity of who offered a particular comment or evaluation.
 Being able to assure interviewees of this anonymity is vital to maintaining the candor which the process depends on.

 Based on our experience, this cohort should never be less than eight or nine people.
 Otherwise the sample of opinions is probably not broad enough to get an accurate picture of co-worker perceptions.

 We have found that having about a dozen people in the cohort is somewhat ideal.
 On occasion, at a client's request, we have conducted 360s with 15, 16, or even 18 people.
-Once we have input from eleven or twelve people, however, we find that additional input causes little alteration in the picture already developed.
+Once we have input from eleven or twelve people, however, we find that additional input does not typically alter the outcome significantly.

 However, we do make one exception to this rule of thumb on cohort size.
 If the 360 is to include input from customers or clients, a slightly larger cohort is called for to assure an adequate sample of external viewpoints.

-As opposed to 360s which collect their input in writing or on line, an interview 360 is easily customized to address specific topics or concerns.
+Whether we utilize an online instrument or an interview process, our 360-degree reviews are thoroughly customized to address specific topics or areas of concern for those requesting the review.
 For instance, some 360s are heavily weighted around a person's communication skills.
 Others more heavily weighted around delegation skills.

 We do not prejudge what questions should be asked.
 Rather, through preliminary dialogue with upline managers and HR personnel, we identify categories of questions to pursue.
 We then draft a set of questions to cover these categories and submit these questions to HR for their signoff.